-With the sale of Naville Distribution [and the sale of the Naville property in Geneva], Valora was able to successfully conclude the transformation of the Group into a focused convenience and food service provider.
-The focus also fell on the further optimisation of the network of sales outlets in Switzerland and Germany and the expansion of the Ditsch/Brezelkönig retail formats.
+With the sale of Naville Distribution and the sale of the Naville property in Geneva, Valora successfully concludes the transformation of the Group into a focused convenience and food service provider.
+The further optimisation of the sales point network in Switzerland and Germany and the expansion of the Ditsch/Brezelkönig retail formats remain a priority.

-At the same time, the integrated value chain was strengthened with the own brands ok.– in Germany and Caffè Spettacolo in Switzerland and Germany as well as the increasing use of Ditsch bakery products in the own convenience stores.
-We also pushed ahead with the expansion of production capacities for pretzel and bakery products for third-party customers.
+At the same time, we expand the integrated value chain with our own brands ok.– in Germany, Caffè Spettacolo in Switzerland and Germany as well as the increasing use of Ditsch bakery products in our own convenience stores.
+We also push ahead with the expansion of production capacities for pretzel and bakery products for third-party customers.

-The selection of food and beverages on offer was also expanded across the entire kiosk and convenience business.
-For example, around 100 sales outlets in Switzerland were equipped with Starbucks coffee machines and approximately 650 with Caffè Spettacolo machines.
+The selection of food and beverages on offer is also expanded across the entire kiosk and convenience business.
+For example, around 100 sales outlets in Switzerland receive Starbucks coffee machines and approximately 650 Caffè Spettacolo machines.